-- Obtain an addendum to the short-term NRC Authorization Official approval to allow the sample of external stakeholders to participate in the Pilot (in progress) - Obtain NRC Authorization Official full approval to operate the system (in progress). - Conduct eBilling pilot 1 session with internal and external stakeholders.
+- Obtain an addendum to the short-term NRC Authorization Official approval to allow the sample of external stakeholders to participate in the pilot (completed). - Obtain NRC Authorization Official full approval to operate the system (in progress). - Build the eBilling solution tool (in progress). - Conduct eBilling pilot 1 session with internal and external stakeholders.